 Environmental Communication students engaged in a semester-long service-learning partnership project with the Montessori School of Bowling Green (MSBG), assisting in the planning and implementing the Earth Day Celebration.
 The students worked with MSBG students, teachers, and staff to develop hands-on environmental activities, most notably a living eco-art installation, as well as teaching and resource stations throughout the event.

-Dr. Lara Martin Lengel, Professor in the Department of Communication, who developed and taught this course, said “I’m thrilled to see how much the students have taken on a leadership role in helping our community’s children and their families to understand and appreciate environmental sustainability.”
+Dr. Lara Martin Lengel, who developed and taught this course, said “I’m thrilled to see how much the students have taken on a leadership role in helping our community’s children and their families to understand and appreciate environmental sustainability.”
 Students in Environmental Communication, like Becky Meadows, “learned deeply significant things from our service learning project, especially an understanding of how personal, relevant and urgent communicating environmental sustainability is; how I can change my habits to benefit the broader community and how I can take what I have learned and use it in the future.”
 “It’s great to be a part of the first Environmental Communication course at BGSU,” said student Jason Kursak.
 “This was less of a class but more of a wake up call about how to improve my life.
 I have become more of an avid listener in politics and local government about important issues such as global warming and go green campaigns.
 I never cared much for politics but after being in this class and listening to other class members speak about their passion for the earth and the various lectures we had, they really made me evaluate what I find important.”

 Environmental communication students became the leaders in outreach and education efforts on environmental sustainability, promoting the 4 Rs: reduce, reuse, recycle, and refuse (focusing, in particular, on refusing plastic bags in retail establishments).
 They designed and produced information sheets on the 4Rs for numerous audiences (from young children to adults), and developed an extensive social media site, “We Rise Above Plastic (W.R.A.P.)” on Facebook.